GAIP: GLOBAL ACADEMIC INTERNSHIP PROGRAMME

 1. Certificate of Completion by NUS Advanced Computing for Executives

-4. Certificate of Achievement by Corporate Gurukul, Singapore co-signed by NUS Advanced Computing for Executives and Amazon Web Services (AWS)
+3. Certificate of Achievement by Corporate Gurukul, Singapore co-signed by NUS Advanced Computing for Executives

 Issuance of all certificates and the LoE will be at Corporate Gurukul’s discretion subject to: